Ethnoprimatology

-Ethnoprimatology is the study of human and non-human primate interactions.
+Ethnoprimatology is the study of human and non-human primate interactions or interface.
 Ethnoprimatology is a discourse aimed at an anthropological holistic understanding of non-human primates.
 Human cultures worldwide have deep-rooted, primordial connections with non-human primates.
 Non-human primates play key roles in creation stories of many societies and often depict the direct relationship between non-human primates and humans.